a-z-listing/a-z-listing/README.md

 ### 1.6.0
 * Fix bug of case sensitity in listings order
 * Better warning of deprecated functions when called by other plugins or themes

-### 1.5.4
-* Fix post links when using an alternative titles taxonomy (discovered by [bugnumber9](https://profiles.wordpress.org/bugnumber9))
-* Ensure that we don't access rogue objects.
-Warnings and errors in 1.5.3 are squashed now.
-* Verified that [tests](https://travis-ci.org/bowlhat/wp-a-z-listing) pass correctly before releasing this version.

-### 1.5.3
-* Regression in 1.5.2 causing empty listing is fixed

-### 1.5.2
-* Regression fix for styling loading - seems the widget code was still causing issues
-* Add inline PHPdoc to all functions and custom filters

-### 1.5.1
-* Fix multiple post-types support for shortcode
-* Update documentation to explain how to show multiple post-types with the shortcode

-### 1.5.0
-* Ensure styling is loaded correctly
-* Ensure styling works correctly when using the multi-column template

-### 1.4.1
-* Fix warning introduced by 1.4.0 about implicit coercion between WP_Post and string

-### 1.4.0
-* Add support for passing a WP_Post object instead of an ID to the widget function
-* Fix widget config not saving post-type parameter
-* Fix warning of incorrect usage of `has_shortcode()` function
-* Fix section-targeting to work as described

-### 1.3.1
-* Fix broken admin pages caused by 1.3.0

-### 1.3.0
-* Added targeted stylesheet loading to enqueue only on pages where the short-code is active
-* Further improved default stylesheet loading

-### 1.2.0
-* Changed default to apply the in-built styles, unless overridden

-### 1.1.0
-* Minor refactoring to remove unused variables
-* Fix some Code-Smell (phpcs)

-### 1.0.1
-* BUGFIX: lower-case titles missing

-### 1.0.0
-* BREAKING CHANGE: Refactored several function names.
-If you have written your own template/loop you will need to adapt your code.
-See the readme.txt's Theming section for details.
-* Added `post-type` attribute into the shortcode to display for post-types other than pages.
-* Minor code cleanup.

 ### Previous
 See the file called `changelog.md` for the full release history.